arazadaz/Dynamic-Difficulty/README.md

 About
 =======
-A library mod for minecraft introducing a new difficulty system to the game.
+A library mod for minecraft introducing a new difficulty system to the game largely based off distance.

 Mapping Names:
 ============